GatorGlaciology/GStatSim/README.md

 (Emma) Mickey MacKie is an assistant professor at the University of Florida.

 # Useage
-The functions are in the GlacierStats.py document.
-Just download the GlacierStats folder and make sure the GlacierStats.py script is in your working directory.
+The functions are in the GStatSim.py document.
+Just download the GStat-Sim folder and make sure the GStatSim.py script is in your working directory.
 The datasets for the demos are in the Data folder.

 ## Dependencies
 * Numpy